sperea/my_kometa_plex_meta_manager_config/README.md

     $ pip install -r requirements.txt --ignore-installed

-9. Run Kometa to verify the installation:
+5. Run Kometa to verify the installation:

     $ python kometa.py

+### Docker Compose

+If you prefer to use Docker Compose, create a `docker-compose.yml` file with the following content:

+    services:
+      kometa:
+        image: kometateam/kometa
+        container_name: kometa
+        volumes:
+          - ./config:/config
+        environment:
+          - TZ=Europe/Berlin
+        restart: unless-stopped

+Adjust the path to `./config` as needed.
+Save the file and run:

+    $ docker-compose up -d

 ### Docker Compose